-The employment violation lawyers at Goldberg Weisman Cairo are dedicated to holding employers accountable for their illegal actions.
+The employment violation lawyers at GWC Injury Lawyers are dedicated to holding employers accountable for their illegal actions.
 We can help you file an unpaid wages lawsuit to get the back wages that you deserve.

 What is Back Pay?

 Back pay is a common remedy for employment violations involving unpaid wages or benefits.
-In a back pay award, the employer is required to pay the difference between what is owed to an employee and what they were actually paid.
-Anytime an employee loses wages that they are entitled to, they may be able to file a claim for back pay.
+In a back pay award, the employer is required to pay the difference between what is owed to an employee and what he or she was actually paid.
+Anytime employees lose wages to which they are entitled, they may be able to file claims for back pay.

 - Back wage payments supervised through the Wage and Hour Division